yoon-thiri04/burmese-text-nli-xlmroberta/README.md

 |     5 |     0.3848 |   0.6434 |   0.7646 | 0.7646 |
 |     6 |     0.3564 |   0.7296 |   0.7608 | 0.7607 |

-Training stopped early at **epoch 6** due to validation performance plateau.
+Training stopped early at **epoch 6** due to validation performance plateau and the best model saved is at the f1 score of 0.7646.

----

 ## Test Set Performance